 Last night I pulled off the road and found a track that lead about 1/4 mile to the river.
 I was tired and the cat naps I’d been taking inside the Samurai weren’t cutting it.
 Besides, the mosquitos seemed to have found some secret passage from the outside to the inside.
 The tent was my best option now.
 Now on the Blackstone River, and south of the Arctic Circle, I could count on the sun passing below the horizon for a few hours.
 It being still warm, I started out with just a blanket, but after a few hours it cooled substantially.
 I decided to break out the sleeping bag and I was toasty thereafter.

 After a few exploratory stops along the way, I made it to the lake at mid-afternoon.
-The phalaropes were still there, along with Surf Scoters, Long-tailed ducks (Oldsquaw) and Bufflehead.
+The phalaropes were still there, along with Surf Scoters, Long-Tailed ducks (Oldsquaw) and Bufflehead.
 I also encountered Yellowlegs (both kinds I believe).
 While the Lessers were in many places, the Greaters were not supposed to be here at all, though I’d heard them at another location a little further north.
 At this location, while I was photographing some Least Sandpipers, a Lesser Yellowlegs landed in front of me and began ‘barking’ at me.
 He’d been doing this during almost my entire visit here and I thought nothing of it.
 Just then the Greater Yellowlegs (I believe) landed and chased off the Lesser.
 He began his unique ‘winnowing’ song and sat for his portrait nicely.

 [Addendum: After my return, I investigated the identification and found that these birds were ALL Lesser Yellowlegs.
 The ‘winnowing’ song is shared by both birds.
 The recordings that I’d studied did not indicate it for the Lesser, but it should have.]

-The Least Sandpipers were a nice surprise for be too.
+The Least Sandpipers were a nice surprise for me too.
 Earlier, near where I camped, I’d photographed what I thought was a Western Sandpiper, but closer review of the pictures showed that it too, was a Least.
 These ‘peeps’ all look very much alike to me.
 Another surprise was a ptarmigan family that I encountered (Willow, I believe).
 There was Mom, Pop, and several babies.